 In hobbies, I stretch my creativity in new directions.

-They are not as measurable as the KPI’s (key performance indicators) that entrepreneurs usually care about.
+They are often unmeasurable, not the kind of KPI’s (key performance indicators) that most entrepreneurs measure.

-In the external and (enviable) ways—income and attention—I am content to be “merely” average.
-As a business coach, I work to pull up everyone else around me in their outer metrics, helping them attain a sustainable income, while also hoping to inspire them with a yearning to grow in the inner qualities.
+In the external (and enviable) ways—income and attention—I wish to be average.
+However, as a business coach, I work to pull up everyone else around me in these outer metrics, helping them attain a sustainable income.
+However, I also wish to inspire them with a desire to grow in the inner qualities as well.

-May we all match our own priorities with what truly, deeply fulfills us!
+May you match your own priorities with what truly, deeply fulfills you.